Methods of Prediction: Main Concepts

 3. Methods of Prediction: Developing, Validating and Assessing Models

 Although validation is a vital part of any prediction model, there are several steps that predictive research follows.
 The first step is the development of a predictive model.
 Note that the selection of irrelevant predictive variables can lead to poor performance.
-Missing data is another crucial aspect which experts must consider.
+Missing data is another crucial aspect that experts must consider.
 Validation, as explained above, is one of the most important factors for success.
 The model performance should undergo internal validation (e.g., splitting the dataset) and external validation (e.g., new patients’ data).
 Apart from internal and internal validation, there are several types of validation practices: temporal (including new subjects from the same institute), geographical (focusing on another institute, city, etc.), and transmural (exploring different levels of care, e.g., primary care) (Janssen et al., 2009).
 Sadly, when validation shows poor performance, researchers usually develop a new predictive model instead of adjusting for errors.
 By not updating old models of prediction, prior knowledge is left behind, and predictive research often becomes particularistic.

 The final step of predictive research is assessment: researchers must assess the performance of their predictive model.
 This goal can be achieved through numerous additional tests, such as calibration, discrimination or reclassification (Waljee et al., 2014).

-II.
-Predictions in Observational Studies and Randomized Controlled Trials
+4. Predictions in Observational Studies and Randomized Controlled Trials

 - Observational Studies and Randomized Controlled Trials

 The abundance of research methods and study designs can help experts explore a wild range of settings, populations, and phenomena.
-Nevertheless, observational studies and randomized controlled trials are the most popular and effective types of studies which help professionals evaluate treatment outcomes.
+Nevertheless, observational studies and randomized controlled trials are the most popular and effective types of studies that help professionals evaluate treatment outcomes.
 Note that in observational studies, outcomes are observed just after a certain intervention.
 In randomized controlled trials, on the other hand, randomization is used to reduce bias and measurement errors (Braun et al., 2014).

 Consequently, researchers claim that randomized trials are more effective than observations because randomization procedures can eliminate bias and nuisance (Trotta, 2012).
 At the same time, some research topics cannot be tested via a randomized trial as such studies would be unethical.
 Imagine randomizing non-smokers to smoking groups!
 It’s no surprise that the quality of the study design is the most important factor for research success.